Home

 Monoclonal antibodies

 Monoclonal antibodies are proteins synthesized in the laboratory that target specific cancer cells.
-These antibodies can be fused with toxins and carry those toxins directly to specific can cells.
+These antibodies can be fuses with toxins and carry those toxins directly to specific can cells.
 For example:

 Protective approaches